-The Derby Trailblazers Basketball Academy programme gives aspiring young basketballers the opportunity to develop their basketball skills while studying academic qualifications in Sport to enhance their career prospects.
+The Derby Trailblazers Basketball Academy programme gives aspiring young basketballers the opportunity to develop their basketball skills while studying academic qualifications to enhance their career prospects.

-The College’s partnership with the Derby Trailblazers and Noel Baker School enables learners to benefit from the expertise of highly qualified and respected coaches, which enhances the basketball-focussed curriculum.
+The College’s partnership with the Derby Trailblazers enables students to benefit from the expertise of highly qualified and respected coaches, which enhances the basketball-focussed curriculum.

 Applications are welcomed from individuals who regularly participate in basketball and who show a desire and willingness to develop their sporting performance.

-Entry to the Level 3 Sport requires candidates to have a minimum of five GCSEs at A*- C grades (including English and Maths).
+Entry to the Level 3 Sport course requires candidates to have a minimum of five GCSEs at level 9-4 (A*- C) including English and Maths.

 The Academy includes:

-For specific course content, please visit our Sports Coaching and Development or Skills for Sport pages.
+For specific course content, please visit the website pages relating to our Level 3 Extended Certificate in Sports Coaching and Development course or Level 2 Sports Performance (Basketball) pages.

 Assessments occur throughout the year depending on the subjects studied.
-See information on our Level 3 Sports Coaching and Development course or our Level 2 Skills for Sport course for more details.
+See information on our Level 3 Sports Coaching and Development course or our Level 2 Sports Performance courses for more details.